Our Intern Program

 2018 Intern Company

-Demitri Jaromack is currently a junior at Franklin Central School, and is 17 years old.
+Demitri Jaromack is a rising senior at Franklin Central School.
 He enjoys acting, reading, writing, and skiing.
-He has performed in two different performances at Franklin Stage (Prometheus Bound, An Enemy of the People), several productions at his school's drama club, and three (soon to be four) performances at the West Kortright Centre in the Annual Shakespeare in the Valley production.
+He has performed in two different performances at Franklin Stage (Prometheus Bound, An Enemy of the People), several productions at his school's drama club, and four performances at the West Kortright Centre in the Annual Shakespeare in the Valley production.
 He is very excited to be working with Franklin Stage again, and cannot wait to see what's in store for the company.

 Brian just finished his undergraduate studies at Le Moyne College in Syracuse, NY this past spring with a Bachelors of Arts in Theatre.
 While there, he has worked on many shows; both on stage and backstage.
 He has focused mostly on lighting design and will be attending Northwestern University in the Fall for a Masters in Stage Design: Lighting Design.
 This is his first time working for Franklin Stage and is thrilled to be a part of this company.

 Mairead Kress is a recent graduate of Gettysburg College where she studied English Literature and Theatre Arts.
 Recently, she has been lucky enough to direct a black box production of Fefu and Her Friends and act as scenic designer for a departmental production of A Map of Virtue.
 Mairead has also worked as stage manager on indie plays in New York City, including The Floor is Lava and The F***ing Problem.
 She is very excited to be working with the Franklin Stage Company this summer.